 analyzing more than 4.3 million new and used car sales to identify the depreciation levels in the car models in 5 years from 2013.

 In this study in the United States, the depreciation value was around 50% of its initial value.
 Still, they identified that some vehicle models depreciated more quickly and significantly.

 |iSeeCars Top 10 Vehicles With the Lowest Depreciation - U.S.A.
 2018

 ||Jeep Wrangler Unlimited

 ||GMC Sierra 1500

 |Average for All Vehicles

-As can be seen from a said study carried out by iSeeCars, 4x4 vehicles were those that mostly obtained a lower average depreciation during the course of 5 years, but let us remember that the above applies to the United States, if the case were that we had to see reflecting this for the UAE and for Dubai, this study should necessarily consider the cars that were GCC and those that were not, since the cars that are not GCC would naturally have a much higher level of depreciation.
+It can be evidently seen from a study carried out by iSeeCars, 4x4 vehicles obtained a lower average depreciation during five years, but keep in mind that the above applies to the United States; if the case were that we had to see this pattern reflect on the U.A.E. and Dubai, this study would have to consider the cars that were G.C.C. and those that were not, since the vehicles that are not G.C.C. would naturally have a much higher level of depreciation.

-Now you have tools to make an informed decision about when to sell your car and when it is the best time to do it, taking into account one of the most important factors and thus get the most out of its use, and then sell it when you no longer need it or want to change the model.
+Now you have tools to make an informed decision about when to sell your car and when it is the best time to do it, taking into account one of the most critical factors and thus get the most out of its use, and then sell it when you no longer need it.

 Do you want to sell your car?
-We Buy Any Car, visit us and we will guide you and in less than 30 minutes we can buy your car in cash.
+We Buy Any Car, visit us.